ManuelMarienhoff/Pizza-Sales-Data-Analysis/README.md

 ## 3. Executive Summary: Overview of Findings
 The commercial performance of the pizzeria during 2015 reveals a business with a consistent volume averaging 935 sales per week, driven by a bimodal demand model featuring highly profitable, high-ticket corporate lunches on weekdays and a sharp shift toward nighttime sales on weekends.
 By isolating the price effect from volume, the analysis uncovered critical operational inefficiencies, specifically capital leakage tied to zero-turnover items with exclusive ingredients (e.g., *The Brie Carre Pizza*) and logistical friction from marginal XL/XXL formats.
 These findings present immediate opportunities to streamline the supply chain, boost the Average Order Value (AOV) through targeted cross-selling on the dominant 'Large' size, and optimize staff allocation to maximize overall profitability.

 Below is the overview page from the Tableau dashboard and more examples are included throughout the report.
-The entire interactive dashboard can be visited [here](https://public.tableau.com/app/profile/manuel.marienhoff/viz/PizzaSalesReport_17727340650500/HOMEDB).
+The entire [interactive dashboard](https://public.tableau.com/app/profile/manuel.marienhoff/viz/PizzaSalesReport_17727340650500/HOMEDB) can be visited.

 <img width="1300" height="300" alt="image" src="https://github.com/user-attachments/assets/d0463dc5-25ed-408f-b8b8-41ec504df744" />